Personal Statement:

-I teach and write about 19th-century U.S. history, with a emphasis on political economy.
-My major project right now focuses on how different conceptions of economic creativity helped lead to the Civil War.
+I teach and write about 19th-century U.S. history, with a emphasis on slavery, political economy, and the Civil War.
+I am now working two different projects:

 - Nineteenth Century U.S. (especially Early Republic and Civil War)